Clela Errington

 Brittany Brooks ( Brooks and Bowskill)

-After years of singing choral music in her high school choir, Clela has a passion for vocal harmonies Clela’s daughter vocalist Jocelyn Barth, adds her ethereal voice to Clela’s compositions Full Moon Dark Time, from the album Walkin’ Each Other Home and to White Dove from Clela’s 2014 album More Love and Happiness.
-When mother and daughter sing together they create that magical vocal blend that transports the listener.
-To quote Toronto music promoter and journalist, the late Gary Webb, “the tapestry of interplay between Clela and Jocelyn’s voices was so beautiful and intricate that it was nearly hallucinogenic.“
+Clela’s daughter, acclaimed jazz vocalist Jocelyn Barth adds her ethereal voice to Clela’s compositions “Full Moon Dark Time”, a single from Walkin’ Each Other Home and to “White Dove” a single from Clela’s 2014 album More Love and Happiness.
+When mother and daughter harmonize together they create that magical vocal blend that transports the listener.
+Clela’s composition “White Dove” was arranged for choir by Toronto musicologist Mike Daley, and is performed by the University of Toronto Hart House Chorus.

 “Clela’s voice resonates with the same profound clarity and emotional honesty as icons like Joni Mitchell, Anne Murray, and Judee Sill.
 Her voice, both tender and powerful, provides a sense of safety and familiarity.”
 Lori Cullen, Canadian singer/songwriter